Parasuram19/TangoEye/README.md

 License

 Introduction
-This project integrates advanced neural architectures, clustering algorithms, vector databases, and visualization techniques to process and analyze high-dimensional data efficiently.
+This project integrates advanced neural architectures for feature extraction, clustering algorithms like DBSCAN and Agglomerative Clustering, attribute detection mechanisms, and vector databases like Pinecone to create an efficient pipeline for image analysis and retrieval.

 Features
-Feature Extraction: Utilize YOLOv11 and EfficientNet-B0 architectures for extracting meaningful features from images.
+Feature Extraction: Utilize neural network architectures to extract meaningful features from images.

-Clustering: Implement DBSCAN and Agglomerative DBSCAN algorithms to group similar data points.
+Clustering: Implement DBSCAN and Agglomerative Clustering algorithms to group similar data points.

-Vector Database: Store and manage feature vectors using Pinecone and FAISS for efficient similarity search.
+Attribute Detection: Detect specific attributes in images to create fused feature representations.

-Similarity Measures: Employ cosine similarity to assess the likeness between vectors.
+Vector Database: Store and manage feature vectors using Pinecone for efficient similarity search.

-Dimensionality Reduction: Apply PCA and t-SNE for reducing dimensionality and visualizing high-dimensional data.
+Image Retrieval: Perform similarity-based image retrieval using cosine similarity measures.

 Installation
 To set up the environment, follow these steps: